abruzzi/3-wed-designs-in-3-weeks-manuscript/manuscript/preface-ed1.md

 # Preface (1st edition)

-In November 2014, I organised a 3-week workshop at the Thoughtworks Xi'an office called _3 Pages in 3 Weeks_.
+In November 2014, I organised a 3-week workshop at the Thoughtworks Xi'an office called *3 Pages in 3 Weeks*.
 Participants were asked to implement a web page using HTML/CSS in each session.

-The workshop was a bit like a drawing class, where everyone worked from a mockup (usually from a professional designer) like a landing page or product detail page and implemented it in HTML/CSS.
+The workshop was a bit like a drawinging class, where everyone worked from a mockup (usually from a professional designer) like a landing page or product detail page and implemented it in HTML/CSS.

 The participants were mixed with front-end developers, back-end developers, test engineers, UX designers, business analysts and recruiters.
 Most participants have had some prior exposure to CSS, but not to the point of proficiency; a small number of participants have no experience to web design/development at all, and the rest of them are specialised in web design/development.